Compliance

 Top Drata Alternatives for SOC 2 Automation in 2026: Beyond Just Monitoring

-Drata automates infrastructure monitoring, but many teams still need manual screenshots, policy writing, and a consultant.
-This guide compares six SOC 2 automation tools in 2026, covering what each actually automates, where they stop, what they cost, and who they fit.
+Drata automates infrastructure monitoring, but many teams still collect screenshots by hand, write their own policies, and hire a consultant.
+This guide compares six SOC 2 automation tools in 2026, covering what each actually automates, where each stops, what each costs, and who each fits, including Screenata's agent Vera, who does the work a dashboard only flags.

 SOC 2Compliance AutomationDrata AlternativesVantaScreenataGRC Tools